-MYND - How are we impacting the lives of the young people who take part in MYND?
-Current MYND Research
+How are we impacting the lives of the young people who take part in MYND or Kiwi Tahi?

+MYND

-A joint project between Graeme Dingle Foundation and the Department of Psychological Medicine, University of Auckland (Fleming et al, 2013-2015) evaluated the effectiveness of the MYND programme for participants on selected outcomes related to mood and behaviour.
+MYND is a three-to-six-month community-based intervention that targets males between the ages of 14 and 17 who have histories of offending and have been identified as being at a 'high risk' of reoffending.
+Youth workers teach and role model prosocial skills and behaviours, promote resilience and strengthen participants ability to make good decisions.
+A joint project between Graeme Dingle Foundation and the Department of Psychological Medicine, University of Auckland evaluated the effectiveness of the MYND programme for participants on selected outcomes related to mood and behaviour.
 Participants received either the MYND programme only or the MYND programme and computerised cognitive behavioural therapy (SPARX-R).

 Following this project, we examined MYND participant changes over time and found that there was a statistically significant reduction in depressive symptoms and anger from baseline to a 20-week assessment.
-And, although not statistically significant there was also a downward trend in participants reports of antisocial cognitions (as measured using the 'How I Think' questionnaire), and a beneficial change in the majority of help- seeking intentions and conduct behaviours.
-The results are promising, and we are planning to build on this earlier research to examine these outcomes further.
+And, although not statistically significant there was also a downward trend in participants reports of antisocial cognitions (as measured using the 'How I Think' questionnaire), and a beneficial change in the majority of help-seeking intentions and conduct behaviours.
 This research will help us to find out more about why youth offend, the impact of the MYND intervention on these measures, and what aspects of the MYND programme are successful in reducing re-offending behaviour.
+In 2021 a theory of change evaluation was run to establish the mechanisms behind the programme and outcomes for participants.
+Research outcomes show a reduction in antisocial cognition, reduced depressive symptoms and increased pro-social behaviour and help-seeking intentions.